 - SaaS in B2B: Architecture, Scaling and Compliance — broader B2B context

-- Evolutionary Architectures: How B2B SaaS Scales Without a Rewrite — the no-rewrite strategy this article cross-references
+- Evolutionary Architectures: How B2B SaaS Reduces Rewrite Risk — the rewrite-risk strategy this article cross-references

 - Scalable Backend Systems for SaaS Growth — the backend deep dive